supposedly/joffrey/README.md

 ## Why?
 I needed a way to define sort-of-complex interdependencies between command-line options.
-None of the available libs I found were able to handle this out of the box to an acceptable degree, so I decided to try my own hand;
+None of the available libs I found\* were able to handle this out of the box to an acceptable degree, so I decided to try my own hand;
 I feel like the lib should be able to handle this stuff itself, without your needing to delegate roles like *"check that these two flags aren't used at the same time as this arg"* or *"make sure all these things appear together, or alternatively that this second thing does"* to external functions or post-parsing if-statements.

+*Note: about a month after starting I discovered "[RedCLAP](https://github.com/marekjm/clap)", which does have the same concepts as ergo's AND/OR/XOR clumps (by the names of "requires", "wants", and "conflicts"), albeit with some strange design choices overall that I think would be somewhat disagreeable to most.
+I also found [argh](https://argh.readthedocs.io/en/latest/index.html) at around the same time, which despite not solving the clumping issue appears to (by pure coincidence) share a number of features with ergo.
+The project does depend on argparse underneath and also looks to be inactive, however, so I'd say ergo's still okay.

 Ergo, by the way, is still early in alpha.
-If it really doesn't solve the same problem for you that it does for me, I think you'd be better off trying something else; docopt, for example, is superb, and Fire's no-assembly-required philosophy is quite fun in its own right.
+If it really doesn't solve the same problems for you that it does for me, I think you'd be better off trying something else; docopt, for example, is superb, and Fire's no-assembly-required philosophy is quite fun in its own right.
 I also, in full disclosure, don't too much enjoy the design of a lot of current argparse-like solutions (really, most of them except docopt).
-As such, in addition to aiding in the creation of such interdependent systems as mentioned above, ergo is also my shot at creating a more-intuitive interface for this sort of stuff.
+As such, in addition to aiding in the creation of such interdependent systems as mentioned above, ergo also aims to be as intuitive to the developer as possible.
 Time will have to tell whether it succeeds!

 [](#separator-for-pypi)